1. THE SELLERS CONDITIONS TO PREVAIL

 These Conditions of Sale shall override any terms or conditions stipulated, incorporated or referred to by the buyer whether in the order or in any negotiations preceding the information of the contract.

 All orders accepted and quotations made are on the basis that if delivery is to be made in more than six months time after acceptance of order the seller may at any time before dispatch discuss prices of such goods with the buyer and if the buyer and seller cannot in such cases agree the prices to be charged either party may, on one months written notice to the other (sent by prepaid first class letter post to the other) rescind the contract in respect of orders unfulfilled at the date of such rescission and subject thereto such goods (and where appropriate) delivery shall be charged at the prices ruling at the date of despatch and the buyer shall pay the then ruling charges.
 Where appropriate Value Added Tax at the current rate shall be payable by the buyer in addition.

-Payment is due strictly cash on delivery unless credit has been arranged then payment is 30 days from date of invoice.
+Full payment is required pro-forma and before goods are dispatched, unless credit has been arranged then payment is 30 days from date of invoice.
 Interest will be charged, currently at 2% per month or part thereof, on the balance outstanding as from the date of invoice, in respect of all monies, which remain outstanding after one calendar month.

 4. TIME LIMIT FOR DELIVERY

 Time shall not be of the essence as far as delivery of goods by the seller is concerned and by agreeing to deliver goods by a specific date the seller shall not be deemed to have waived the benefit of this condition.

 5. SPECIFICATION AND DRAWING SUITABILITY

 (a) The buyer shall be responsible for the contents of all plans particulars and other information supplied by it to the seller and for any discrepancies, inconsistencies, errors or omissions therein.